kahanu/Ngrx-VSCode-Snippets/README.md

 ## Installation
 First, copy the snippet from this repository.

-1. Go to the snippet and then click the "Raw" button.
+1. Go to the snippet in this repo (typescript.json) and then click the "Raw" button.

 ![Raw button](/assets/images/raw.png "Raw Button")